HUSK

 • Session tracking — records what you work on across sessions, summarises past work, and lets you pick up where you left off.

 • Self-hosted — your data stays on your machines.
-SQLite + Qdrant + Ollama, all running locally via Docker Compose.
+Run via the CLI or Docker Compose.

 How to get started

-1. Quick start — get HUSK running with Docker Compose in under a minute
+2. Quick start — or get running with Docker Compose in under a minute

 On this page